Prime Rate Canada

 interest rate risk.
 While predicting the future direction of the prime rate is difficult, understanding how it is determined and how it is used by banks and borrowers can help individuals make informed financial decisions.

 If you have a variable rate mortgage you need to be aware that rates may unexpectedly increase.
-Expectations are that rates will decline further in 2025 and while this seems likely, the current geo-political environment is uncertain and the risks are high.
+The market now believes that the rate cutting cycle has ended and the Bank of Canada will not be cutting rates again in the near future.
+While this is the expectation today, the current geo-political environment is uncertain and the risks are high.
 Manage your own affairs without trying to guess where rates are going.
 Variable-rate mortgages contain risk and are not for everyone.

 If you are in the market currently for a mortgage, a fixed rate might be the best solution.
 With no exposure to interest rate risk during the term of the mortgage, a fixed-rate mortgage is the conservative choice for the majority of us that have a low risk tolerance.

-Let Frank Mortgage Help Find You Your Best Mortgage Deal
+Let Frank Mortgage Help Find Your Best Mortgage Deal

 (Click here to Register and Take Advantage of our proprietary mortgage system)